Shocking a Hot Tub – A Complete Guide

 SpaGuard Spa Shock-Oxidizer, 7lb

-Hot tub shock – step-by-step guide
+Hot tub shock – a step-by-step guide

-Now that you have picked the product you want to use, it is time to start shocking the hot tub following these steps:
+Now that you have picked the product you want to use, it is time to start shocking the hot tub by following these steps:

 how do you shock a hot tub